w-winter/eurorack/stages/README.md

 Finally, this fork allows you to control the frequency range of the harmonic oscillator mode (aka ouroboros mode; the Stages easter egg), giving access to 5 harmonically related LFOs.

+This fork includes the changes in official firmware 1.1 as well as [the extended sequencer official firmware](https://forum.mutable-instruments.net/t/stages-extended-sequencer-firmware/17493).

 ⚠️ **Warning:** This firmware has **not** been tested on multiple [chained][1] modules.
 It could behave strangely if chained.
 Obviously I'm not responsible for any issue you might encounter.

 [1]: https://mutable-instruments.net/modules/stages/manual/#chaining-modules